 - The Floating Islands of the Uros People — This is Lake Titicaca’s top tourist attraction.
 To be honest, it’s an almighty tourist trap, which can detract from the overall experience.
 But there’s no doubting the unique and fascinating nature of these floating reed islands, continuously rebuilt and maintained by the indigenous Uros people over hundreds of years.
 Boats leave frequently from the dock in Puno.

 - Sillustani — This imposing pre-Inca burial ground, with its funerary towers and sweeping views of Lake Umayo and the puna grasslands, is well worth a visit.
 It’s about an hour from Puno and easily reachable from the city with an inexpensive tour.
 It’s worth going with a guide, and take a few layers in case it gets cold.
+You might stop on the way for a traditional breakfast at one of the rustic farm houses.
+This is where I first ate clay with chuño potatoes, which I wrote about for Vice.

 - Isla Taquile and Isla Amantaní — These two emerald green islands rise up out of Lake Titicaca about 23 miles from Puno.
 Both have distinct populations of indigenous Quechua speakers, many of whom are engaged in agriculture, fishing or weaving.
 You can visit both islands by boat (private/tour or public) as a day trip, or you can stay overnight in guesthouses.
 Both islands offer homestays, too.
 You can also kayak to the islands (see below).